Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/wp_plugins.jpg"
-  alt="Wordpress Plugins Tab"
+  alt="WordPress Plugins Tab"
-  caption="Opening up the WrodPRess plugins tab shos us all teh extra funtionality that's already been installed on thiw WP instance."
+  caption="Opening up the WordPress plugins tab shows us all the extra functionality that's already been installed on this WP instance."
 %}

-These plugins are php based and when enabled the server executes this php to achieve whatever functionality is intended.WordPress has lots of available plugin funtionality and you may have been able to add [plugins to browse files](https://wordpress.org/plugins/wp-file-manager/) and explore the machine, or some other valid solution; I took the easy answer and chose to upload a php shell payload to WordPress, so that I can have a more open interface to do what I want to the machine.
+These plugins are php based and when enabled the server executes this php to achieve whatever functionality is intended.WordPress has lots of available plugin functionality and you may have been able to add [plugins to browse files](https://wordpress.org/plugins/wp-file-manager/) and explore the machine, or some other valid solution; I took the easy answer and chose to upload a php shell payload to WordPress, so that I can have a more open interface to do what I want to the machine.
 Plugins can be edited and our PHP dropped in to execute as a part of a legitimate plugin.

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/wp_plugin_edit.jpg"
   alt="Configuring WP Plugins"
-  caption="WordPRess plugins can be edited; adding our PHP in here will get it exetued by WordPress, giving us a shell.
+  caption="WordPress plugins can be edited; adding our PHP in here will get it executed by WordPress, giving us a shell.
 Simple!."
 %}

 We could write our own php, but other people have beaten us to it and their work is great.
 Pentestmonkey has some great resources online around [getting shells](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) and I used their infamous [php reverse shell](http://pentestmonkey.net/tag/php), which is in Kali 2019 under **/usr/share/webshells/php/php-reverse-shell.php**.
 I copied this file to my local directory and opened if up in a text editor to configure the reverse shell networking settings.